parrt/msds621/projects/bayes/bayes.md

 bayes.py   review_polarity  test_bayes.py
 ```

 Download the [test_bayes.py](https://github.com/parrt/msds621/blob/master/projects/bayes/test_bayes.py) script into the root directory of your repository; you can add this if you want but I will overwrite it when testing.
-It assumes that the
+It assumes that the `review_polarity` directory is in the same directory (the root of the repository).

+Download the [bayes.py starter kit](https://github.com/parrt/msds621/blob/master/projects/bayes/bayes.py) into the root directory of your repository.
+Make sure to add this to the repo.

 See Naive Bayes discussion, p258 in [Introduction to Information Retrieval](https://nlp.stanford.edu/IR-book/).